The Important Role of Volunteer Puppy Raisers at Canine Companions for Independence

-Nine months ago when kiddoodle Chloe and I started Happy-Go-Doodle, it was hard to imagine that blogging would open doors to so many new adventures.
+Nine months ago when Chloe and I put our hands and paws to the keyboard to create Happy-Go-Doodle, it was hard to imagine that dog blogging would open doors to so many new adventures.
 On our most recent adventure, we met an amazing group of volunteer puppy raisers at the Kansas City Chapter of Canine Companions for Independence.

 By loving dogs, people come together.

 As the recipient of the 2017 BlogPaws social media award for best new pet blog, we had the honor and privilege of giving a donation to the nonprofit of our choice on behalf of sponsor, Pet360 Media.
 I chose the Kansas City Chapter of Canine Companions for Independence as the recipient.
 Through raising assistance dogs, they give greater independence to others.
 What a joyful purpose.
 The local chapter is part of the national organization with this mission: